xianlinbox/daily_practise/aws-solution-architect/migration.md

 SnowCone and Snowball Edge: hardware device for move large data. there is S3 adapter can improve the file write speeds.

-SnowMobile: for data 10PB+, Snowball for data <10PB
+SnowMobile: for data 10PB+, Snowball for data <10PB Snow Edge only support SFP, QSFP, and RJ45 connections for Ethernet networking, no USB interface.

+way to improve performance:

+1. Use the latest Mac or Linux Snowball client
+2. Batch small files together
+3. Perform multiple copy operations at one time
+4. Copy from multiple workstations
+5. Transfer directories, not files

 # Database Migration Service